2021 Provost’s Unit Awards for Excellence Announced

-The Office of the Executive Vice Chancellor and Provost has recognized six outstanding staff members as winners of the 2020 Provost’s Unit Awards for Excellence.
+The Office of the Executive Vice Chancellor and Provost has recognized six outstanding staff members as recipients of the 2021 Provost’s Unit Awards for Excellence.

 The University Awards for Excellence represent NC State’s highest honor for non-faculty members.
 Each nominee demonstrated excellence in one of the following areas: customer service, efficiency and innovation, human relations, outstanding state government service, public service, heroism, and the spirit of North Carolina.

 The following text includes excerpts from nomination materials.

 This year’s recipients of the Provost’s Unit Awards for Excellence are: